spatialhisto/CTC_CoDuCo/README.md

 - For optimal alignment, rigid body registration, based on the DAPI channel, is repeated for each cropped full-resolution ROI image.

 - **Output:**
-  - cropped and aligned full resolution images of each ROI (tiff files)
+  - cropped and aligned full resolution images of each ROI (TIF files)

 ### III.
 CoDuCo in situ signal decoding and cell classification
 Run the CellProfiler pipeline `III_CellProfiler_decoding_classification/decoding_classification.cpproj`